 What factors contribute to health disparities?
 How can we achieve more equitable health and access for all populations in the United States?
-Explore the answers with Prof. Kevin Jenkins, whose tools and techniques are supplemented by course materials originally designed by Dr. Risa Lavizzo-Mourey, former president and CEO of the Robert Wood Johnson Foundation, and guests who have direct experience in influencing policy.
+Explore the answers with Prof. Kevin Jenkins, whose tools and techniques are supplemented by course materials originally designed by Dr. Risa Lavizzo-Mourey, former president and CEO of the Robert Wood Johnson Foundation, and conversations with guests who have direct experience in influencing policy.
 Through case studies and policy analyses, examine health equity within the context of population health, identify the social factors that influence the health of individuals and populations, and design strategies for improving health equity.

 Specific course topics include: